-Р art 1: Your teacher will divide you into groups.
-Identify members of your group as A, B, C, or D. I am group member e identity members of your group as A, B, C, or B. Tam group member • Each group will start at a numbered poster.
-Our group start poster is • Each group will have a different color marker.
-Our group marker is Р art 2: Answer the problems on the posters by following your tea Each semester one or Р art 3: Return to your seats. more "Poster Problems."
-This page gives some fer to the poster problems.
-Discuss and answer each question ch answer has a "twist." directions (more directions are in TP11 in Teacher Guide) and serves to hold Dee Dee can buy 12 markers for \$7.20.
+Part 1: Your teacher will divide you into groups.
+Identify members of your group as A, B, C, or D. I am group member • Each group will start at a numbered poster.
+Our group start pe oster is • Each group will have a different color marker.
+Our group mark ker is Part 2: Answer the problems on the posters by following your tea Each semester includes one Part 3: Return to your seats. or more "Poster Problems."
+This page gives some Refer to the poster problems.
+Discuss and answer each question Each answer has a "twist." directions (more directions are in TP11 in Teacher Guide) and serves to hold 1.
+Dee Dee can buy 12 markers for \$7.20.
 How many markers c each student individually accountable for the group practice activity.

-2. A baseball team plays 8 games in 3 weeks.
-Devon says, "The does not make sense."
-Explain what you think Devon means. games per week unit rate 3.
+- 2. A baseball team plays 8 games in 3 weeks.
+Devon says, "The games per week unit rate does not make sense."
+Explain what you think Devon means. - 3.
 A recipe has a ratio of 3 cups of milk to 4 cups of flour.
-Elisa sa and 4 cups of flour makes a 7 cup mixture.
+Elisa says combining 3 cups of milk and 4 cups of flour makes a 7 cup mixture.
 Margit disagrees.
-V Explain.
-4. Danisha grew 2 inches in 40 weeks.
-Explain why this situation Danisha, but not for other people. could make sense for
+Who do you think is correct?
+Explain. - 4.
+Danisha grew 2 inches in 40 weeks.
+Explain why this situation could make sense for Danisha, but not for other people.